 This leads into a field and a grassy track sandwiched between the river and a marsh.

 The way gets narrower and narrower, until I’m pinched between the river and a steep hill.

-I’m sure other coastal walkers have mentioned this, but I can’t remember what they said, and I’ve got no signal on my phone!
+I’m sure other coastal walkers have mentioned this, but I can’t remember what they said, and I’ve got no signal on my phone to look it up!
 I’m sure it’ll be fine…

 I come to a dead end.
 The water beside me is about 2 foot deep, the ground under me is unstable, and there’s a gorse bush blocking the way.
 I could conceivably step around the gorse bush, but there’s nothing to hold on to, except the gorse, and I don’t fancy that.
 I reckon there’s a 75% chance of me ending up in the water if I try to continue.